antonhornquist/grrr-rb/README.md

 High level UI abstractions for grid based controllers.
 Simplifies interaction with for instance Monome devices.

-This is a Ruby port of my SuperCollider library Grrr-sc.
-The Ruby version was mostly created to explore commonalities of SuperCollider and Ruby.
-For low latency real-time performances one should probably use Grrr-sc.

 ## Examples

 ### Example 1